-You'll enjoy trying these lemon ice cream recipes from Grandma's collection.
+You'll enjoy trying these old fashioned lemon ice cream recipes from Grandma's collection.
 One of the first ice cream flavors to be invented was all-natural lemon, and it has remained popular for many generations.

 Milch Cows and Dairy Farming (1858)